ga-wdi-lessons/higher-order-functions-functional-programming/readme.md

 [Javascript is cool now.](http://blog.salsitasoft.com/why-now/)

 When [Brendan Eich](http://blog.salsitasoft.com/why-now/) created Javascript for his then-employer Netscape, he was ordered by management to make the language look like Java.
 He obliged somewhat and gave Javascript some key functional programming features.
+As the language exploded in popularity, Javascript developers are now taking advantage of these features.

-### What is Functional Programming?
-(20 minutes)
+## What is Functional Programming?
+(15 minutes)

 Functional programming is characterized by **pure functions** and **function composition** and avoiding:
 * shared state
 * mutable data
 * side-effects

-*Huh?*
+_Huh?_

 Trying to understand the terminology associated with functional programming can be incredibly daunting.
-In the scope of this class, we're not going to go too in the weeds with the concepts, but we'll have initial exposure using fairly simple examples.
+In the scope of this class, we're not going to go too in the weeds with the concepts, but we'll have initial exposure.

+**Pure Functions**

+Pure functions are a fundamental part of functional programming.

 When we say __pure__ we mean a function, given the same inputs, will always return the same output.
+Such a function **does not** rely on or modify the **state** of variables outside it's scope.

+The execution of a pure function doesn't depend on the state of the system.
+That is, avoiding **shared state**.

+We also avoid the **side-effect** of modifying an external variable.
+As discussed earlier in the course, a side effect is an observable change in the application other than the return value of a called function.

+// What's an example of a side-effect we've commonly seen?

 Here's an example of an impure function: